mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **CLIMBING**

 The Gymnastics skill is applied to both assisted and unassisted climbing tasks.
 Assisted climbing is accomplished with specialized gear such as ropes and harnesses.
 Assisted climbing is easier and safer, but requires more preparation.
 Unassisted climbing may be done on the fly, because you climb without any gear.
-Climbing is a Complex Action, and the number of hits you get on your `Gymnastics + Strength [Physical]` Test determines how far you can move vertically or laterally during your climb, as noted on the Climbing Table.
+Climbing is a Complex Action, and the number of effect you get on your `Gymnastics + Strength [Physical]` Test determines how far you can move vertically or laterally during your climb, as noted on the Climbing Table.
 The more difficult the climb, the more modifiers you get, which is also noted on the Climbing Table.

 **Climbing Table**